OneFamily's Privacy Notice

 - To use web profile and usage data to personalise your browsing experience to better aid our understanding of customer behaviour so we can serve you better, or target our marketing more successfully

 - To carry out data segmentation and statistical analysis to better aid our understanding of customer behaviour so we can serve you better, or target our marketing more successfully

 To comply with our legal obligations

-- To help you exercise your rights under data protection law
+- To help you exercise your rights under data protection law and make requests

 - To provide statutory and regulatory information

 - To prepare returns to regulators and relevant authorities including preparation of income tax, capital gains tax, capital acquisition tax and other revenue returns

 - For establishment and defence of legal rights